noelex/RabbitRPC/README.md

 You can also leverage the `RetryOnConcurrencyErrorAttribute` action filter to perform concurrency control.
 The filter will detect any concurrency error occurred during the action execution, and will re-execute the action to retry automatically.

 RabbitRPC uses a in-memory provider by default.
-With the in-memory provider, states cannot be shared among replicas.
+With the in-memory provider, states cannot be shared across replicas.
 To use a different provider, you need to register the state context on startup with:
 ```csharp
 services.AddEntityFrameworkCoreStateContext(options => options.UseSqlite("Data Source=states.db"));
 ```